Gimhan-AI/PathPlanner-cpp/README.md

 # Project-AV

-Curated by **Gimhan Dayarathna**, this repository contains the cpp implementation of Camera and Lidar based Pathplanner.
+Curated by **Gimhan Dayarathna**, this repository contains the cpp implementation of a Lidar based Pathplanner fused with a camera based object detection.

 ## To run the code at vegaav/pathplanner/main.cpp